Questions and answers about the Zero Net Carbon Model

 - Assess the results to determine if carbon-neutrality is achieved each year beginning in 2030.

-- Modify the generation capacity available from the renewable sources until carbon-neutrality is achieved in 2030 and then maintained beyond 2030.2
+- Modify the generation capacity available from the non-carbon sources until carbon-neutrality is achieved in 2030 and then maintained beyond 2030.2

 2 Increments of 3% were used to adjust for carbon neutrality – the iteration process was stopped when carbon neutrality was achieved.
 Using smaller increments would have allowed us to meet the standard without over-achieving in each year but we do not expect a material change in buildout and associated costs.